-What the ads don’t show you are the horrors of rendering plants, where containers, brimming with dead and diseased animals, are ground to a bloody pulp, cooked and transformed into a dry protein powder – the basis for most pet foods on the market.
+What the ads don’t show you are the horrors of rendering plants, where containers, brimming with decaying and diseased animals, are ground to a bloody pulp, cooked and transformed into a dry protein powder – the basis for most pet foods on the market.

 But I was wrong.

-My search for a healthy pet food began, as it does for so many people, with a tragedy that forced me to examine my beliefs about commercial pet food.
+My search for healthy pet food began, as it does for so many people, with a tragedy that forced me to examine my beliefs about commercial pet food.

-During my obsessive search for the perfect pet food, quite unexpectedly what emerged was a deeply troubling picture of the pet food industry.
+During my obsessive search for the perfect pet food, quite unexpectedly, what emerged was a deeply troubling picture of the pet food industry.

-What I learned changed forever the naive trust I once placed in pet food manufacturers.
+What I learned, changed forever the naive trust I once placed in pet food manufacturers.
 My transformation from innocent consumer to informed pet parent compelled me to share what I had learned with other pet parents.